leonjwu/volatility-simulator/index.md

 # Volatility Surface Explorer [(Webapp Link)](http://vol-app-prod.herokuapp.com/)

-The volatility surface explorer is a high-performance [webapp](http://vol-app-prod.herokuapp.com/) I created for exploratory data analysis of implied volatility surfaces.
-You can view historical surface dynamics in high resolution (up to 10 second intervals) through animations and reactive graphs.
+The volatility surface explorer is a reactive [webapp](http://vol-app-prod.herokuapp.com/) I created for exploratory data analysis of implied volatility surfaces.
+You can view historical surface dynamics in high resolution (up to 10 second intervals) through graph animations and reactive surfaces.

 Load up a preset within the app to explore interesting surface dynamics during times of low liquidity in options such as large moves in spot price and in expiring options.